Postgraduate Diploma in Business Information Systems

 A bachelor's degree in any subject, with at least a B Grade Point Average in 300-level courses, is required.
-Students must be approved by the Dean of Business who will take account of the standard of previous studies and experience.
+You will be approved based on the standard of previous studies and experience.

 For the full entry requirements, see the Regulations for the Postgraduate Diploma in Business Information Systems or use the admission requirements checker.